Reflections

 New here?
 Follow the recommended path.
 It takes you from the method, to the reader, to the Quran's mechanisms, before opening the more advanced models.

-Anthropology of the reader, metaphysics of reception.
+Anthropology of the reader and mechanics of descent.

 The Human Vessel: A Quranic Reading of the Container